 ETF Shares of each Corporate Class of the Company are being offered for sale on a continuous basis in Canadian dollars by this prospectus.
-ETF Shares of HQD and BITI are also being offered in U.S. dollars by this prospectus.

 The ETF Shares of the ETFs are currently listed and trade on the TSX.
 Investors can buy or sell ETF Shares of the ETFs on the TSX through registered brokers and dealers in the province or territory where the investor resides.
 Investors will incur customary brokerage commissions in buying or selling ETF Shares.